telerik/xaml-docs/controls/radtimespanpicker/overview.md

 Thank you for choosing Telerik __RadTimeSpanPicker__!

-__RadTimeSpanPicker__ is a component that provides a full control over picking a specific time span and duration using the built-in components for days, hours, minutes, seconds and milliseconds.
+__RadTimeSpanPicker__ is a component control that provides a full control over picking a specific time span and duration using the built-in components for days, hours, minutes, seconds and milliseconds.
 You could easily define some minimum/maximum ranges and specific value step for the components. __RadTimeSpanPicker__ also provides the ability to create custom components to meet any specific user scenarios.

 ![Rad Time Span Picker Overview 02](images/RadTimeSpanPicker_Overview_02.png)